cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/01-getting-started/README.md

 ## Deploy

-First of all, customize your terraform values by copying `.auto.tfvars.example` to `.auto.tfvars`.
+1. Customize your Terraform values by copying `.auto.tfvars.example` to `.auto.tfvars`.

-Initialize the root module and any associated configuration for providers and finally create the resources and deploy CloudBees CI to an EKS Cluster.
-Please refer to [Getting Started - Amazon EKS Blueprints for Terraform - Deploy](https://aws-ia.github.io/terraform-aws-eks-blueprints/getting-started/#deploy)
+2. Initialize the root module and any associated configuration for providers.
+3. Create the resources and deploy CloudBees CI to an EKS cluster.
+Refer to [Amazon EKS Blueprints for Terraform - Deploy](https://aws-ia.github.io/terraform-aws-eks-blueprints/getting-started/#deploy).

-For more detailed information, see the documentation for the [Terraform Core workflow](https://www.terraform.io/intro/core-workflow).
+For more information, refer to [The Core Terraform Workflow](https://www.terraform.io/intro/core-workflow) documentation.

 ## Validate

+Once the blueprint has been deployed, you can validate it.

 ### Kubeconfig

-Once the resources have been created, note that a `kubeconfig` file has been created inside the respective `blueprint/k8s` folder.
-Start defining the Environment Variable [KUBECONFIG](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#the-kubeconfig-environment-variable) to point to the generated file.
+Once the resources have been created, a `kubeconfig` file is created in the [/k8s](k8s) folder.
+Issue the following command to define the [KUBECONFIG](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#the-kubeconfig-environment-variable) environment variable to point to the newly generated file:

   ```sh
   eval $(terraform output --raw kubeconfig_export)